Mama June Is Down To 137 Pounds, And She Celebrated With A 'Baywatch' Photo Shoot

 “She looks great.
 I’m really proud of her.”

-Even so, June swears that a one-piece is a far as she’s going to take her photo shoots, and she recently swore that she’s the same June that everybody “loves and knows.”
+Even so, June swears that a one-piece is as far as she’s going to take her photo shoots, and she recently swore that she’s the same June that everybody “loves and knows.”
 Oh, and she’s not stripping down to a bikini.
 Ever.

 Now, in the wake of her revamped Baywatch red swimsuit photo shoot, Mama June has a new goal: keeping the weight off.
 According to the reality TV star, staying slim is a lot harder than shedding the weight in the first place, and it’s what she’s always struggled with.
 Especially now, and she claims to worry about the impact that her scale obsession may be having on her daughter.